Quantum Coherence Dispersion: Coherence dispersion and pure quantum athermality

-Hereafter we will focus on $d$-level systems.
-In the appendix we derive an expression for ${\Delta_{\rm c}}$ for $n$ such systems, which can exchange energy with the bath in packets of energy $\epsilon$, i. e., $E_j=j\epsilon$, $j=1\dots, d$, implying
+As an illustration, hereafter we will focus on systems with a single characteristic energy scale ($\epsilon$) and presenting pure quantum athermality.
+In appendix \ref{A3} we derive an expression for ${\Delta_{\rm c}}$ for $n$ such systems, which can exchange energy with the bath in packets of energy $\epsilon$, i. e., $E_j=j\epsilon$, $j=1\dots, d$, implying